The term CDL refers to the characteristics of a cabinet for a specific game.

 This shader is recommended for Vector Games.

-You can change the shader properties by configuring the materials subdocument. e.g.:
+You can change the shader properties by configuring the materials subdocument in the YAML’s root .

 materials: